 Here is an example from the last one.

 Adding something is often a sneaky way of highlighting a mistake and to steal the show.

-As if to say “good, but you forgot this, now I will fix it”.
+It’s as if they were saying “good, but you forgot this, now I will fix it”.
 And that decreases your authority (and increases theirs).

 Undermining VS Social Climbing